devAlphaSystem/Alpha-System-Skopos/README.md

 ### SEO Analysis Not Running

-- **API Key Missing**: Set `PAGESPEED_API_KEY` environment variable for performance scores (optional but recommended)
+- **API Key Missing**: Add a Google PageSpeed key via Settings → API Keys or set the `PAGESPEED_API_KEY` environment variable for performance scoring.
-- **Network Issues**: Ensure the server can reach external websites and Google's PageSpeed API
+- **Network Issues**: Ensure the server can reach external websites and Google's PageSpeed API.
-- **Weekly Scans**: Verify cron jobs are running (check server logs on Tuesday mornings)
-- **Manual Analysis**: Click "Run SEO Analysis" button on the SEO Analytics page to trigger on-demand scan
+- **Manual Analysis**: Click "Run SEO Analysis" on the SEO Analytics page to trigger an on-demand scan.

 ## Documentation